Yellow vests protests: Protests outside France

 The largest "yellow vest" protest outside France was held in Taipei with over 10,000 demonstrating on 19 December.
 Their principal concern was tax justice.
-Some protests in other countries are related to the central concerns of the French movement (taxation, high-living costs, representation, and income disparity).
-Others are related primarily by the use of the readily-available symbol.
+Some protests in other countries were related to the central concerns of the French movement (taxation, high-living costs, representation, and income disparity).
+Others were related primarily by the use of yellow vests, a readily-available symbol.